Quick verdict

 How to decide

-- Verify recognition and outcomes before paying deposits.
+- Verify university recognition and total first-year cost before paying a deposit.

 The next step is to compare your own profile, not just the countries.
 Use the Country Fit Quiz or send your details for a free options check.